mihaeu/cosmere/README.md

 -   upload new versions only when necessary
 -   upload/delete local images as attachments
 -   supports the original markdown spec and parts from [CommonMark](https://marked.js.org/#specifications) and [GitHub Flavored Markdown](https://marked.js.org/#specifications)
+-   can be used as a CLI command or in a script

 ## Usage